 Flower Parade Route and Expat Tips

-The flower parade this year will be held along the same route as in 2016 and 2017.
+The flower parade this year is expect to be held along the same route as in 2016, 2017 and 2018.

 This is a 2.3 km route on the Guayabal Avenue corridor north to south, to Calle 10 and then to Plaza Gardel, between the Olaya Herrera airport and the South Bus Terminal.
 Here’s a map of the route: